zzzprojects/docs/learndapper.com/pages/parameters.md

 Dynamic Parameters create a dynamic object that can be passed to the `Query` method instead of normal parameters.
 That is done using the `DynamicParameters` C# class, which has several methods for adding and setting parameters.
 Once you have filled in all your dynamic parameters, they can be passed to the query as an argument.

 Dapper will then take care of parsing and constructing the SQL query for you.
-That makes it easier and safer to work with dynamic parameters, as all of the parameter handlings is taken care of by Dapper.
+That makes it easier and safer to work with dynamic parameters, as all of the parameter handling is taken care of by Dapper.

 You can pass an object to its constructor.
 Suitable objects include a `Dictionary<string, object>`: